-But what has made the difference and what is the basic point behind this changed notion about grass fed cow ghee?
+But what has made the difference and what is the basic point behind this changed notion about grass-fed cow ghee?
 Is it really a dairy elixir or a fat inducer?
 Let’s explore.

-Myth: Ghee is difficult to digest
+Grass fed ghee Myth: Ghee is difficult to digest

-Fact: Cow ghee aids in smooth digestion
+Fact: Pure grass fed ghee aids in smooth digestion

-Myth: Ghee adds extra weight in body
+Grass fed ghee Myth: Ghee adds extra weight to the body

 Fact: Ghee helps in losing weight.

-Myth: increases lots of cholesterol
+Grass fed ghee Myth: increases lots of cholesterol

 It was popularly believed that grass fed ghee tends to increase blood cholesterol, which can be fatal for heart health.
-Recent research on Ghee and its fat content has revealed the fact that grass fed ghee can shrink blood cholesterol count by triggering an enlarged excretion of biliary lipids.
+Recent research on Ghee and its fat content has revealed the fact that grass-fed ghee can shrink blood cholesterol count by triggering an enlarged excretion of biliary lipids.

-Regular and restricted consumption of cow ghee can keep LDL cholesterol under control if you practice exercise, follow healthy diet, and enjoy adequate rest at night.
+Regular and restricted consumption of cow ghee can keep LDL cholesterol under control if you practice exercise, follow a healthy diet, and enjoy adequate rest at night.
 Ghee is a lavish source of healthy Omega-3 and Omega-6 fatty acids, which decrease LDL cholesterol.

-Myth: Ghee is harmful for cardiovascular health
+Grass fed Ghee is harmful to cardiovascular health

 Fact: Pure cow ghee intake in moderation can improve cardio health